MDAnalysis/GridDataFormats/README.rst

 ============================
- README for gridDataFormats
+ README for GridDataFormats
 ============================

 |build| |cov| |docs| |zenodo| |conda|

-The **gridDataFormats** package provides classes to unify reading and writing n-dimensional datasets.
+The **GridDataFormats** package provides classes to unify reading and writing n-dimensional datasets.
 One can read grid data from files, make them available as a `Grid`_ object, and write out the data again.